minhtaimc/ts-micro-mediator/README.md

 - **Optimized tree shaking** with subpath imports
 - **Multiple bundle sizes** for different use cases
 - Only 4.3KB minified (full), 1.2KB (registry only)
-- 96.1KB unpacked (smaller than mediatr-ts)
+- 84.2KB unpacked (37% smaller than mediatr-ts, 45% smaller than @nestjs/cqrs)

 ## Installation